 - Strengthen the recently passed Children’s Assurance of Quality Foster Care Act by adding reporting requirements about child welfare complaints and corrective actions taken.
 Make these available to an independent evaluator like the Foster Care Review Boards to ensure that the voices of citizens in the system are fully acknowledged.

-- Direct MDHHS to analyze the root causes of family removals and barriers to reunification, including poor or substandard housing, substance abuse, and mental health.
+- Ensure that state task forces analyzing child welfare and foster care disparities and outcomes include the root causes of family removals and barriers to reunification, including poor or substandard housing, substance abuse, and mental health, in their analyses.
 Existing data should be reviewed, research partnerships should be supported, and constituent voice utilized.